 “As you can see, we’re experiencing rough air at the moment.
 But as a reminder, we can’t predict rough air,” said the Delta airline pilot ferrying me from St. Louis to Charleston (via Atlanta—always Atlanta), “so please keep your seatbelts on whenever you are seated.”

-When considering this aberration, I can say with confidence one of the very few market predictions I (or anybody, for that matter) can responsibly make:
+One of the very few market predictions I (or anybody, for that matter) can responsibly make:

 The market is more likely to be volatile than not.